The Vitec Group (LON:VTC) PT Raised to GBX 1,700

-The Vitec Group (LON:VTC) had its price objective raised by equities researchers at Peel Hunt from GBX 1,650 ($21.56) to GBX 1,700 ($22.21) in a research report issued on Thursday, Digital Look reports.
-The firm currently has a “buy” rating on the stock.
-Peel Hunt’s price objective would suggest a potential upside of 22.74% from the company’s current price.
+The Vitec Group (LON:VTC) had its price objective raised by analysts at Peel Hunt from GBX 1,650 ($21.56) to GBX 1,700 ($22.21) in a research report issued to clients and investors on Thursday, LSE.Co.UK reports.
+The firm presently has a “buy” rating on the stock.
+Peel Hunt’s price target would indicate a potential upside of 22.74% from the stock’s current price.

-Other equities analysts have also recently issued research reports about the company.
-Shore Capital reiterated an “under review” rating on shares of The Vitec Group in a research report on Thursday.
-Berenberg Bank boosted their target price on The Vitec Group from GBX 2,100 ($27.44) to GBX 2,500 ($32.66) and gave the stock a “hold” rating in a research report on Monday, May 10th.
-Finally, Liberum Capital restated a “hold” rating on shares of The Vitec Group in a report on Monday, May 10th.
+Other equities analysts have also recently issued research reports about the stock.
+Berenberg Bank raised their target price on shares of The Vitec Group from GBX 2,100 ($27.44) to GBX 2,500 ($32.66) and gave the company a “hold” rating in a research note on Monday, May 10th.
+Peel Hunt raised their target price on shares of The Vitec Group from GBX 1,650 ($21.56) to GBX 1,700 ($22.21) and gave the company a “buy” rating in a research note on Thursday.
+Shore Capital reissued an “under review” rating on shares of The Vitec Group in a research note on Thursday.
+Finally, Liberum Capital reissued a “hold” rating on shares of The Vitec Group in a research note on Monday, May 10th.
+Two research analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
+The Vitec Group currently has an average rating of “Buy” and a consensus target price of GBX 1,966.67 ($25.69).

 About The Vitec Group